AntirWiki/Antir/content/Campaigns/Shattered Past/People/Valerie Bouchard.md

 Valerie "Val" Bouchard is a famed adventurer, prize fighter, and former member of [[Tooth and Claw]].
 Her travels with [[Darios O'Mael]] inspired the first career adventurers, and their exploits are still seen as the standard for all adventurers to live up to.

+She is a [[Werewolf]], and has a close connection to the Mad God of the Lycanthropes.
+She has worked extensively in researching her condition, seeking a way to tame its more dangerous aspects.

 She is the founder of the [[Packbrand Privateers]], and served as their leader for some time.

 # History